After a DBR session: what you may notice and how to support integration

 look around the room slowly

-If sleep is sensitive for you, aim for:
+If sleep tends to be sensitive for you, it may help to aim for:

-What to avoid right after (when you can)
+What to avoid right afterwards, when you can

 forcing yourself to “get over it”

-alcohol or substances to blunt feelings (they can blur integration).
+using alcohol or substances to blunt feelings, as these can interfere with integration

 When to contact your therapist